 The Camps Close

 Conditions varied greatly from camp to camp and by social class.
-Most of the interned, those in first class, were housed in comfortable conditions.
-Those categorized as Galicians, Ruthenians and Greek Catholic faced worse.
-Their camps were in areas that experience harsh weather, and they did forced labor.
+Those interned in first class were housed in comfortable conditions, but those categorized as Galicians, Ruthenians and Greek Catholics faced worse.
+Their camps were in areas that experienced harsh weather, and they were forced into labor.

-Most internment camps were closed in 1916 when a labor shortage forced the government to release those imprisoned.
-A few, however, remained open until the war ended.
+Most internment camps closed in 1916 when a labor shortage forced the government to release the imprisoned.
+Those who were released, however, continued to be tracked by the government.

 In 1917, the War Time Elections Act disenfranchised Ukrainians.
 The following year, Ukrainian language newspapers were made illegal.

-After the war, several Ukrainians were deported, having been suspected of communism.
+After the war, several Ukrainians were deported as suspected communists.

-Today, Ukrainian Canadians hope this tragic part of history is not forgotten.
-They are asking for the government to admit its wrongdoing and compensate family members for losses.
+Today, Ukrainian-Canadians hope this tragic part of history is not forgotten.